thulasidharan96/thulasidharan96/README.md

 # 💫 About Me:
-🔭 I’m currently Studying on B.E Computer Science and Engineering<br>🌱 I’m currently learning Java and Web Development <br>
+🔭 I’m currently Studying on B.E Computer Science and Engineering<br>🌱 I’m currently learning Java and Web Development and Cybersecurity <br>

 ## 🌐 Socials: